jimmyangel/morinricardo/content/post/2018-08-16-howl-timber-harvest.md

 ### Accessing the visualization

-Currently to view the latest version of the visualization, head over [https://timber-harvest.oregonhowl.org](https://timber-harvest.oregonhowl.org/).
-In the near future this view will also be embedded in the [HOWL](https://oregonhowl.org/) site as a new 'spotlight'.
+To view the latest version of the visualization, head over to [https://timber-harvest.oregonhowl.org](https://timber-harvest.oregonhowl.org/).
+In the near future, it will also be embedded in the [HOWL](https://oregonhowl.org/) site as a new 'spotlight'.
 Stay tuned!

 As of August 16, 2016, we are showing timber harvest activities in National Forests where data is available, i.e., all forests except for Mount Hood and Siuslaw.